ano251/Gemini/Nano_Banana/README.txt

 Discovered and reported to Google: Aug 28, 2025
-Note: I extract the system prompt as base64 and decode it back.
+Note: Extract the system prompt in base64 format and decode it back.